osmanertem/perfanalytics/README.md

 Dashboard URL : https://osmanertem-perf-analytics.herokuapp.com/dashboard/#/

-**Note 1:** Since Heroku sends idle apps to sleeping state, it may take couple of seconds app get up and running.
+**Note 1:** Since Heroku sends idle apps to sleeping state, it may take couple of seconds app to get up and running.

 **Note 2:** An example data set is added for demo purposes.
 If you set StartTime to 13.09.2020 08.00 and EndTime 15.09.2020 08.00 you can see demo data on charts and tables.